albertpratomo/DocumentSimilarity/README.md

 # Document Similarity with NER, TF-IDF, and Cosine Similarity
-Step by step guide to calculating multiple documents similarity in Python.
+Step by step guide to calculate multiple documents similarity in Python.

 We tokenize our texts along with **Named Entity Recognition**, in which we extract multi-word named entities such as "Los Angeles" as one token instead of two for better comparison accuracy.